Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 ### Background
 Every story has a beginning.
 Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
 Backgrounds from the following books are permitted.
 Others are not.
-You may also opt for the "Customizing
+You do not start with your background starting gear if you opted to use starting gold.
 * Player's Handbook
-    Customizing a Background (PHP 125)
+  * Customizing a Background (PHP 125)
+    * Reminder: You use the gear pertaining to the background feat you chose but if you opt to start with starting gold, you don't gain these.
 * Sword Coast Adventurer's Guide
 * Curse of Strahd
 * Tomb of Annihilation